-Join Gerry O'Brien for an in-depth discussion in this video Controlling program flow with switch, part of Up and Running with C#.
+Join Gerry O'Brien for an in-depth discussion in this video Controlling program flow with switch, part of Learning C# (2014).

 Finally, let's look at our switch statement as another way of determining a…code branch to execute based on a value being passed in or a value being compared.…So, a switch statement starts off with the keyword switch…and accepts a local variable to be used for the comparison.…Now in this case, we've simply declared another integer…variable called value and assigned it the value zero.…And in a switch statement, we enclose everything with curly braces.…We used something called a case statement.…Now it's important to note that you use the keyword case, followed by the value…you want to compare against this value, and you end it with a full colon.…